dylanmc/CryptoBook/src/4_FilesAndCiphers.md

 ### Running Cryptol with `caesar.cry`

 Now that we have a file with our Caesar cipher in it.
-To run that program, launch Cryptol from inside your project directory.
+To run that program, launch Cryptol from inside your project directory but include the name of the file you want it to load, like this:

 `$ ` **`cryptol caesar.cry`**
 ```